J.P. Crawford Player Props: Mariners vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.9 K/9, the fifth-best in MLB.
+- The 9.7 strikeouts per nine innings put together by the Cubs pitching staff ranks sixth in MLB.

-- The Cubs have a 4.06 team ERA that ranks 12th across all league pitching staffs.
+- The Cubs have a 3.78 team ERA that ranks ninth among all league pitching staffs.

-- Cubs pitchers combine to give up four home runs (0.5 per game), the least in the league.
+- Cubs pitchers combine to allow the second-fewest home runs in baseball (five total, 0.6 per game).

-- His most recent appearance was in relief on Sunday when the lefty tossed 2/3 innings against the Texas Rangers while allowing hits.
+- The right-hander last appeared in relief on Monday, when he tossed 2/3 innings against the Seattle Mariners while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.